 Abstract

 Larval oysters in hatcheries are susceptible to diseases caused by bacterial pathogens, including Vibrio spp.
-Previous studies have shown that the daily addition of probiotic Bacillus pumilus RI06-95 to water in rearing tanks leads to increased larval survival to challenge with Vibrio coralliilyticus.
-We propose that the presence of probiotics may change how the hatchery bacterial communities respond to pathogens, regulate their environment, and recruit beneficial microbes in association with the larvae.
-During three separate trials spanning the 2012-2015 growing seasons, larvae, tank biofilm, and rearing water samples were collected from control and probiotic-treated tanks in an oyster hatchery over a 12-day period following spawning.
-Water, larvae, and biofilm swab samples were analyzed by 16S rDNA sequencing of the V4 or V6 regions followed by taxonomic classification, in order to determine bacterial community structures.
-There were significant differences in bacterial composition over time and between sample types, but no major effect of probiotics on bacterial communities (Bray-Curtis k=2, 95% confidence).
+Previous studies have shown that the daily addition of probiotic Bacillus pumilus RI06-95 to water in rearing tanks increases larval survival to challenge with Vibrio coralliilyticus.
+We propose that the presence of probiotics may change bacterial communities in rearing tanks, leading to the recruitment of beneficial microbes by larvae.
+During three trials spanning the 2012-2015 hatchery seasons, larvae, tank biofilm, and rearing water samples were collected from control and probiotic-treated tanks in an oyster hatchery over a 12-day period following spawning.
+Samples were analyzed by 16S rDNA sequencing of the V4 or V6 regions followed by taxonomic classification, in order to determine bacterial community structures.
+There were significant differences in bacterial composition over time and between sample types, but no major effect of probiotics on the structure and diversity of bacterial communities (Bray-Curtis k=2, 95% confidence).
 However, probiotic treatment led to increased abundance of few bacterial taxa in the water and oyster larvae, and a significantly higher proportion of Oceanospirillales spp. and Bacillus spp.
 Co-occurrence network analysis suggests that probiotic treatments have a cascading effect on bacterial community structures, mediated through select taxa associated with the probiotic target species.

 Introduction

 Diseases caused by bacterial pathogens cause losses in aquaculture and wild populations of commercially important shellfish and finfish (Groner et al., 2016; Lafferty et al., 2015).
-World aquaculture production alone is valued at $1.57 trillion USD, and disease is a primary limiting factor on its growth and economic worth (FAO, 2015; Stentiford et al., 2012).
+World aquaculture production is valued at $1.57 trillion USD, and disease is a primary limiting factor on its growth and economic worth (FAO, 2015; Stentiford et al., 2012).
 Larval oysters are especially susceptible to disease, often by etiological agents from the genus Vibrio (Beaz-Hidalgo et al., 2010a; Dubert et al., 2017; Le Roux et al., 2016; Richards et al., 2015).
-Pathogenic Vibrio species are a natural occurrence that cause larval disease, and so form a production bottleneck in hatcheries.
-In an effort to maintain a healthy environment, hatcheries work towards optimum water quality by controlling larval culture density and the use of filtration systems (Mckindsey et al., 2007).
+Pathogenic Vibrio spp. are a natural occurrence that cause larval disease, and so form a production bottleneck in hatcheries.
+In an effort to maintain a healthy environment, hatcheries work towards optimum water quality by controlling larval culture density and the use of water treatment systems (Mckindsey et al., 2007).

-An alternative method for the management of disease in aquaculture involves the use of probiotics, microorganisms that act against bacterial pathogens (Karim et al., 2013; Prado et al., 2010).
-Probiotics augment the protection of larvae through a variety of mechanisms, including direct pathogen inhibition, competition for nutrients, secretion of antibacterial substances, and improvement of water quality (Gatesoupe, 1999; Kesarcodi-Watson et al., 2008, 2012).
-Previous studies have shown that the probiotic bacterium Bacillus pumilus RI06-95 significantly increases the survival of larval oysters in assays using in vivo challenge assay with the pathogen Vibrio coralliilyticus (Karim et al., 2013).
-Additionally, administration of this probiotic in a hatchery setting resulted in dramatic reductions in total Vibrio counts, compared to the control tanks (Sohn et al., 2016).
+An alternative method for the management of disease in aquaculture involves the use of probiotics, microorganisms that provide health benefits to the host, including protection against bacterial pathogens.
+Probiotics exert their beneficial effects through a variety of mechanisms, including direct pathogen inhibition, competition for nutrients, secretion of antibacterial substances, and improvement of water quality (Gatesoupe, 1999; Kesarcodi-Watson et al., 2008, 2012; Prado et al., 2010).
+Previous studies have shown that treatment of larval oysters in the laboratory or the hatchery with the probiotic bacterium Bacillus pumilus RI06-95 significantly increases their survival against challenge with the pathogen Vibrio coralliilyticus (Karim et al., 2013; Sohn et al., 2016).
+Additionally, administration of this probiotic in a hatchery setting resulted in dramatic reductions in total Vibrio counts in tank water and surfaces, compared to the control tanks (Sohn et al., 2016).